 The best way to prevent pollution is to reduce the generation of waste at its source.
 This has been a basic philosophy behind IBM's pollution prevention program since 1971.
-Where possible, we redesign processes to eliminate or reduce chemical use, or we substitute the use of certain chemicals altogether with more environmentally preferable substances.
+Where possible, we redesign processes to eliminate or reduce chemical use or to replace chemicals with more environmentally preferable substitutes.
 We maintain programs for proper management of the chemicals used in our operations, from selection and purchase to storage, use and final disposal.

-IBM also has focused for decades on preventing the generation of nonhazardous waste, and where this is not practical, recovering and recycling the materials that are generated.
-Nonhazardous waste includes paper, wood, metals, glass, plastics and nonhazardous chemical substances.
+IBM has also focused for decades on preventing the generation of nonhazardous waste, and where this is not practical, recovering and recycling the materials that are generated.
+Nonhazardous waste includes paper, wood, metals, glass, plastics and other nonhazardous chemical substances.

-We established our first voluntary environmental goal to recycle nonhazardous waste streams in 1988.
+We established our first voluntary goal to recycle nonhazardous waste streams in 1988.
 The goal has since evolved on two fronts.
-The first expanded the traditional dry waste streams to include nonhazardous chemical waste and end-of-life IT equipment from our own operations, as well as IBM-owned equipment returned by external customers at the end of a lease.
-The second broadened the goal to include nonhazardous waste generated by IBM at leased locations that meet designated criteria.
+The first expanded on the traditional dry waste streams to include nonhazardous chemical waste and end-of-life IT equipment from our own operations, as well as IBM-owned equipment that is returned by external customers at the end of a lease.
+The second expansion was made to include nonhazardous waste generated by IBM at leased locations meeting designated criteria.

-Our voluntary environmental goal is to send an average of 75 percent of the nonhazardous waste generated by IBM to be recycled.
-In 2014, we sent 86 percent of the nonhazardous waste generated by IBM worldwide to be recycled.
+Our voluntary environmental goal is to send an average of 75 percent by weight of the nonhazardous waste generated at locations managed by IBM to be recycled.
+In 2015, we sent 85 percent of the nonhazardous waste generated by IBM worldwide to be recycled.

-Treatment methods that were recognized toward the waste recycling target included reuse, recycle, energy recovery, composting, reclamation and land farming.
-Treatment methods that were not recognized toward the recycling target included incineration, landfilling and treatment, such as aqueous treatment, biodegradation of organics, filtration, neutralization and stabilization.
+Treatment methods that are credited toward the waste recycling target included: reuse, recycle, energy recovery, composting, reclamation and land farming.
+Treatment methods that result in a non-beneficial use and that are not credited toward our recycling target included incineration, landfilling, and treatments such as aqueous treatment, biodegradation of organics, filtration, neutralization and stabilization.